-Imagine coming home from a planned trip to Gatlinburg, Pigeon Forge, and the Smoky Mountains, only to discover you missed visiting a historic site, stunning view, or other interesting or important features of the area?
-Tennessee Mountain Tours can help provide insurance against such an omission with a series of well planned interesting, educational and sometimes breath-taking tours of the region.
+Imagine coming home from a planned trip to Gatlinburg, Pigeon Forge, and the Smoky Mountains, only to discover you missed visiting a historic site, stunning view, or other interesting or important features of the area.
+Tennessee Mountain Tours can help provide insurance against such an omission with a series of well-planned interesting, educational, and sometimes breathtaking tours of the region.
 All tours are conducted by locals who help inform and entertain throughout your tour.

-Perhaps the best part of Tennessee Mountain Tours (beyond the humorous guides) is the fact is that you can sit back while being driven on tour busses.
+Perhaps the best part of Tennessee Mountain Tours (beyond the humorous guides) is the fact that you can sit back while being driven on tour buses.
 Perhaps the most challenging aspect is choosing which tour to take.
 Tours vary seasonally and are designed to highlight various aspects of this popular tourist region.

 Don’t expect a long boring history lesson.
 Tour guides tell stories and are entertainers.
-Tours are creative, interesting and include can’t miss stops along the way.
+Tours are creative, interesting, and include can’t-miss stops along the way.
 These tours are a terrific way to sit back, relax and enjoy sites you may have otherwise missed on your visit to the Smokies.

 The most popular tour in the Smokies is the Moonshine & Wine Tour, a 4 to 5-hour tour that includes stops at a minimum of a half-dozen moonshine and wine locations.
 This is a fun way to enjoy the region’s amazing scenery, hear about its moonshine-related history and enjoy some terrific wines.
 Tours include tastings and gifts and, of course, a responsible driver!
 Must be 21 years or older and ID is required.